ebarylko/cmpt-210/assignment-1/assignment-1.md

 ### In how many ways can 12 identical mathematics books be distributed among the students Anna, Beth, Candy, and Daniel?

-I must distribute 12 bananas among 4 lunchboxes.

-I have three dividers and 12 bananas.

-The ways of distributing 12 identical mathematics books among Anna, Beth, Candy, and Daniel is the same number of ways of distributing 12 donuts among four people.
+The ways of distributing 12 identical mathematics books among Anna, Beth, Candy, and Daniel is the same as the number of ways of picking 12 donuts with four different flavors.

-The number of ways to do this are $\binom{12 + 3}{3} = \binom{15}{3}$ many ways.
+There are $\binom{12 + 3}{3} = \binom{15}{3}$ many ways to distribute
+12 identical mathematics books among Anna, Beth, Candy, and Daniel.

 ## Question seven